 Causes, clinical signs, prevention and treatment of a costly and widespread disease.

 Poultry coccidiosis is one of the most common diseases in the world.
 It generates economic losses due to mortality, reduced body weight plus the expenses related to preventive and therapeutic control, while also predisposing birds to necrotic enteritis.
-Worldwide yearly losses have been estimated at more than US$3 billion.
+Worldwide yearly losses have been estimated at more than US$3 billion due to coccidiosis in chickens and other avian species.

 Coccidiosis is caused by protozoan parasites of the genus Eimeria.
 These are obligated intracellular parasites with complex life cycles including sexual and asexual stages.
 In poultry, Eimeria affect the intestine making it prone to other diseases (necrotic enteritis) and reducing the ability of this organ to absorb nutrients.